The Constitution of Trinity Memorial United Church

 i) Ensure that all extraneous and irrelevant material is not included in the minutes

 j) Minutes will be distributed to all members, the office, and any members requesting them as soon as possible

 l) Embody the Mission Statement and goals of the congregation to the best of his/her ability

-The Treasurer is elected by the congregation to report the Financial Situation of Trinity Memorial United Church and share the vision of the congregation, and works with the Board to fulfill the missions of this church.
+The Treasurer is elected by the Congregation to report on the Financial Situation of Trinity Memorial United Church, share the vision of the Congregation, and work with the Board to fulfill the Missions of this Church.